Tastaturtaste/matlab-sys/README.md

     prhs: *const *const mxArray,
 )
 ```
+For an example of how to write a mex function using this crate look into the mex-examples directory.
 After building the build artifact can simply be renamed into a *.mexw64 for windows or a *.mexa64 for linux, where the filename is the name of the function callable in Matlab.

 ## Features